 CDPs and DMPs work in different ways to achieve different goals.

-CDPs are used for creating personalised customer experiences by collecting and tying together customer data through personally identifiable information (PII)—like email addresses and phone numbers—to create a 360-degree view of the customer.
-The unified customer data, combined with artificial intelligence (AI), generates insights that optimise business processes and customer engagement in business-to-business or business-to-consumer settings.
+CDPs are used for creating personalized customer experiences by collecting and tying together customer data through personally identifiable information (PII)—like email addresses and phone numbers—to create a 360-degree view of the customer.
+The unified customer data, combined with artificial intelligence (AI), generates insights that optimize business processes and customer engagement in business-to-business or business-to-consumer settings.

-Insights from CDPs are valuable not only to marketing teams for campaigns and churn analysis but also to sales and service teams who want to personalise customer experiences.
+Insights from CDPs are valuable not only to marketing teams for campaigns and churn analysis, but also to sales and service teams who want to personalize customer experiences.
 For example, cross-sell or upsell recommendations can help a salesperson focus discussions on relevant products that a buyer might want.
-Next best action recommendations can help a salesperson personalise future interactions.
-Similarly, calculating a customer’s lifetime spend can help service organisations prioritise calls from high-value customers.
+Next best action recommendations can help a salesperson personalize future interactions.
+Similarly, calculating a customer’s lifetime spend can help service organizations prioritize calls from high-value customers.

-Digital marketing agencies and in-house marketing teams use DMPs to identify audiences by categories like demographic, behaviour, or location in order to better target digital advertising campaigns.
+Digital marketing agencies and in-house marketing teams use DMPs to identify audiences by categories like demographic, behavior, or location to better target digital advertising campaigns.

 DMPs aggregate high volumes of anonymous customer data originating from multiple sources.
 The primary data sources for DMPs are second- and third-party data.
 DMPs must work with anonymous entities like cookies, devices, and IP addresses to exchange information about audiences while protecting personal privacy.
 Because different companies—including competitors—can usually access the same anonymous data, a DMP does not provide a sustainable competitive advantage.
 Instead, it helps digital marketers better understand and target audiences.

-Think about your organisation’s situation and goals before deciding between CDPs and DMPs.
+Think about your organization’s situation and goals before deciding between CDPs and DMPs.

-Are you focusing on personalising individual experiences or targeting an audience for digital ad campaigns?
+- Are you focusing on personalizing individual experiences or targeting an audience for digital ad campaigns?

 Answering these questions will help you determine whether a CDP or DMP is right for your business needs.

-If a CDP might be the right fit for your organisation’s needs, take a look at Dynamics 365 Customer Insights, the flexible and intuitive CDP solution from Microsoft.
+If a CDP might be the right fit for your organization’s needs, take a look at Dynamics 365 Customer Insights, the flexible and intuitive CDP solution from Microsoft.